dudetechitout/lenovo-powershell/auto-keyboard-backlight/README.md

 - Run script with Powershell 32-bit (x86) located '**C:\Windows\syswow64\WindowsPowerShell\v1.0\powershell.exe**'

 ## Installation
 The script has a storage file it needs to read and write.
-The location path is hardcoded to the user's documents folder in the 'scripts' directory, you can change it or just place this script in your '**Documents**' directory in the directory '**scripts**' by running this command in CMD or Win+R '**
+The location path is hardcoded to the user's documents folder in the 'scripts' directory, you can change it or just place this script in your '**Documents**' directory within the '**scripts**' directory.

 If you want to schedule the script, we'll need to do this with task scheduler.
 This will cover:
 - Boot